Clarkdf/p3-bs/readme.md

 - Returns results below

 # TODO:
-- Only pull up the YouTube playlist if a button is pressed
-- Add redirect support for the RawG database search
 - When the search button is pressed, clear the previous search results
-- Update the HTML on the website too include information about the APIS
+- Update the HTML on the website to include information about the APIs (write up)
+- Write a report.html file (similar to P1)
+- The program shouldn't ONLY do one game.
+It should pull many related games
+    - For example, if you type in 'spec ops' it should pull games with 'spec ops' in the title
+    - Have a list of buttons and then pull information about the game and trailers and stuff.